 What flooring is best?

-As the laundry is a high traffic area with exposure to moisture and vibration, the flooring is a key element to get right.
+As the laundry is a high-traffic area with exposure to moisture and vibration, the flooring is a key element to get right.
 Solid concrete is usually considered the best option, as it is slip-resistant, waterproof and unsusceptible to bleach, detergents and other cleaning agents.
 It will tolerate the high levels of foot and cart traffic, as well as bear the weight of your laundry equipment well.

 Does my laundry need specific wall finishes?